Installation work on the new turf field at Mt. Ararat High School nears its completion

 “People have been waiting six years for this, it’s exciting,” said Mt.
 Ararat athletic director Geoff Godo on Tuesday at the new field.
 “We’re looking forward to hosting games and events at Mt.
 Ararat once again.”

-The $60.7M project will provide the school’s athletic teams a big boost, coaches said this week.
+The complex is a part of the $60.7M school construction project and will provide the school’s athletic teams a big boost, coaches said this week.

 “It’s a game-changer for us and the program as a whole,” said Mt.
 Ararat field hockey head coach Krista Chase.
 “I’ve been waiting for 21 years of my coaching career to have a turf field and now it’s a reality, I can’t wait.”